 Will the 2020’s bring a new decade of empathy, opportunity and optimism?
-The President of the Axle Agency, Tom Zawacki, says yes.
+Our President of Enterprise Solutions, Tom Zawacki, says yes.
 Let’s explore why.

 In 2021, 2.5 quintillion bytes of data were created every day.
 90% of the world’s total data has been created since 2019.
 And this number is only expected to rise – experts predict that the volume of data we create will double every two years.1 Advertisers know more about their audiences than ever before, which gives them the opportunity to include more attributes in modeling leading to higher confidence thresholds in creating relevant connections.

 The answer, Zawacki says, is use it to approach prospects from a place of empathy.
 “It’s time to move beyond being contextually relevant and audience-targeted to connect based on a much deeper understanding of the person as a human being.
 The foundation is comprehensive and accurate data, but the end goal is more nuanced and more effective than it has been in the past.”
 We must refine our core models to make them more accurate, and then add sentiment, life-stage, intent and moment-based attributes to account for a consumer or business customer’s rational and emotional propensity to convert.
 And, we have to strive for an authentic conversation with humans in a blended marketing world – blended meaning the intertwined customer offline and online customer journey, and interspersed B2C and B2B roles we all phase in and out of throughout the day.